 Yaa Gyasi's debut novel, Homegoing, tells the story of two sisters whose experiences of different sides of the slave trade go on to shape the lives of their family for generations.
-Here she picks the five books that have most influenced her writing.
+Here she picks five books that have influenced her writing

 There was a time when I had lines and lines of this book memorised, I’d read it so much.
 Morrison is masterful; a writer who is truly generous to her characters.
 I love this book for its compassion and beauty and for introducing me to my favourite writer.